alibozkurtkyrd/full-stack-web-development/README.md

  - Import the productDB.sql file.

- - write your information (your dbname,username,password) on inside Database.php file inside backend/Config folder
+ - write your information (your dbname,username,password) on Database.php file inside backend/Config folder